najlaauni/UniversityLife/SECP1513 - Technology and Information System/Assignmeny 3 : Project Management and System Development Talk.md

 ---

-## ☁️ The Poster Of PPG Industry Talk
+## ☁️ The Academic Writing of The Industry Talk